-The IEEE 802.11be (Wi-Fi 7) standard aims to bring features that would improve the reliability of the access network, notably multi-link operation (MLO) and multi-AP coordination for joint transmission (JTX).
-If these implementations are confirmed in commercially viable products, the Technical Committee will work to upgrade the access network to meet these standards quickly.
+The IEEE 802.11be (Wi-Fi 7) standard intended to bring features that would improve the reliability of the access network, notably multi-link operation (MLO) and multi-AP coordination for joint transmission (JTX).
+With the non-implementation of these functionalities in commercially viable products, the Technical Committee will work to upgrade the access network to meet these standards only with the advancements of IEEE 802.11bn (Wi-Fi 8), when commercially available.
 This information is provided to assist teams in their system architecture planning and financial planning.